 Additionally:

 Get excited for your trip!
 If there are certain places you want to go, make sure you make a list and and create a plan!
 I only did NALCAP for a year and had less time to fit in all my traveling.
 For that reason, I ended up going solo on a bunch of trips.
 Solo traveling is SO much fun, but something that is hard initially to jump into.
 I have a post all on beginner tips for solo travelers here and another on how to do things alone here, which you should check out!
+You have a TON of time alone since the program only has us work 15 hours a week.

 These are the five tips I wish I had to prepare myself for the start of the NALCAP program!
 I hope you get placed where you wanted and have the most amazing time!
 If you are interested in choosing Ibiza like I did, check out this post to read about my experience and if I would recommend it.